 Today is National Clean Out Your Fridge Day, and this one makes sense to me.
-Thanksgiving is two weeks away.
+Thanksgiving is just around the corner.
 I’m not hosting the holiday this year.
-In years past when I did host it, I always needed to take a day to empty the fridge, clean it out, and get rid of food that had gone bad.
+In years past when I did host it, I always needed to take a day to empty the fridge, clean it out, and get rid of any food that had gone bad.
 Even with my constant efforts to not waste food, I still seem to have things that don’t get eaten before they’re gray and fuzzy.

-If you’re limited on time, you can do a quick, get-rid-of-everything-that’s-bad-in-the-refrigerator cleanout and wipe down any areas with spills.
-Or, if you have the time, a whole fridge cleaning is probably in order where you take everything out and really clean the refrigerator.
+If you're limited on time, you can do a quick, get-rid-of-everything-that's-bad-in-the-refrigerator clean-out and wipe down any areas with spills.
+If you have more time, a whole fridge cleaning is in order — when you take everything out and really clean the refrigerator.
 Take out the shelving and drawers and wash them.
-Then wash the inside of the box with warm soapy water before you replace everything.
+Wash the inside of the box with warm soapy water before you replace everything.
 It's a good idea to have a cooler nearby to put the perishable food in while it's out of the refrigerator.
 (And if you have a bunch of time and really want to go to town, check out these tips from HGTV.)

 And don't forget the freezer; there’s a good chance you’ll be freezing leftovers from Thanksgiving, so you’re going to need room in there, too.
 It’s a good time to get rid of anything that has been in there too long and has lost its quality.

-If you get this done today, or at least some time this weekend, you’ll be very glad you did once the week of Thanksgiving hits.
+If you get this done today, or at least some time this weekend, you’ll be glad you did once the week of Thanksgiving hits.

 Do you make sure you’re refrigerator gets a good cleaning before the holidays are in full tilt?